“You had me at Meat Tornado.”

 Why does the Connected Generation hate to be sold so much?

-They’ve lived a lifetime filled with advertisements promising more than the product actually delivers.
+Your audiences’ lives are filled with advertisements promising more than the product delivers.
 They’re jaded by “The catch.”

-Today’s marketing discourse centers around words such as: Authenticity, transparency, and loyalty.
+Today’s marketing discourse centers around authenticity, transparency, and loyalty.

-Be direct: In costs, in benefits, in customer experience.
+Be direct: In price, in benefits, in customer experience.

 Your audience will love you for it.